Get Help

 National Deaf Hotline

-(855) 812-1001 (Video Phone) or DeafHotline (Instant Messenger)
+(855) 812-1001 (Video phone) or DeafHotline (Instant messenger)

 Advocates available 24/7 via TTY and live chat to help people affected by domestic violence who are Deaf or hard of hearing.